Hulne: Area athletes are thriving in the pool, mat and the court this winter - Austin Daily Herald

 Hulne: Area athletes are thriving in the pool, mat and the court this winter

-In a year where the winter sports season wasn’t guaranteed, some area athletes have made the best of their time as a lot of great things have happened.
+In a year where the winter sports season wasn’t guaranteed, some area athletes have made the best of their time and a lot of great things have happened.

 Here are the highlights of a workhorse swimmer, a wrestling co-op turned contender, a pair of really Awesome Blossoms and a community college basketball team that continues to rise.